alexwitherspoon/Checklist-N1182H/README.md

 ![N1182H.png](N1182H.png)

 This repo has a copy of the checklist and AFM I have developed and documented for use with the plane.
+I wrote up how and why I did this here: [Blog post](https://alexwitherspoon.com/logs/creating-an-aircraft-checklist/)

 **Printing**